AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
 The ``identifier`` of a ``simple_property`` shall be Volatile,
-   Input, or Output.
+   Input_Only, or Output_Only.

    .. ifconfig:: Display_Trace_Units

       :Trace Unit: 7.1.2 LR identifier of simple_property shall be Volatile, Input or Output

 #.
-There shall be at most one occurrence of the ``identifiers``
-   Volatile, Input and Output in a single ``property_list``.
+An identifier shall not be repeated within a single property list.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.2 LR At most one occurrence of Volatile, Input and Output in single property_list
+      :Trace Unit: 7.1.2 LR An identifier shall not be repeated within a single property list.

 #.
 If a ``property_list`` includes Volatile, then it shall also
-   include exactly one of Input or Output.
+   include exactly one of Input_Only or Output_Only.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.2 LR If property_list includes Volatile, then it shall also include exactly one of Input or Output
+      :Trace Unit: 7.1.2 LR If property_list includes Volatile, then it shall also include exactly one of Input_Only or Output_Only

 #.
-If a ``property_list`` includes either Input or Output,
+If a ``property_list`` includes either Input_Only or Output_Only,
    then it shall also include Volatile.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.2 LR If property_list includes Input or Output, it shall also include Volatile
+      :Trace Unit: 7.1.2 LR If property_list includes Input_Only or Output_Only, it shall also include Volatile

 #.
 The ``identifier`` of a ``name_value_property`` shall be
    Part_Of and at most one may appear in the ``property_list``.